 - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (you may delay the burner inspection until the next scheduled unit shutdown).
 At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment; - (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
-The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (you may delay the inspection until the next scheduled unit shutdown: - (d) Optimize total emissions of CO.
+The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (you may delay the inspection until the next scheduled unit shutdown; - (d) Optimize total emissions of CO.
 This optimization should be consistent with the manufacturer's specifications, if available, and with any NO_X requirement to which the unit is subject;

 - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by this Office, an annual report containing the information below: - The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater; - (ii) A description of any corrective actions taken as a part of the tune-up; and - (iii) The type and amount of fuel used over the 12 months prior to the tune-up, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
+Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by this Office, an annual report containing the information below: - (i) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater; - (ii) A description of any corrective actions taken as a part of the tune-up; and - (iii) The type and amount of fuel used over the 12 months prior to the tune-up, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
 Units sharing a fuel meter may estimate the fuel used by each unit. - 3.
-Work practice standards (Energy Assessment) < Item 4 of Table 3 to Subpart DDDDD of Part 63> [Rule 3D .1111] The permittee must have a one-time energy assessment performed by a qualified energy assessor no later than January 31, 2016.
-An energy assessment completed on or after January 1, 2008, that meets or is amended to meet the energy assessment requirements in the permit condition, satisfies the energy assessment requirement.
-A facility that operates under an energy management program compatible with ISO 50001 that includes the affected units also satisfies the energy assessment requirement.
-The energy assessment must include the following with extent of the evaluation for items (a) to (e) appropriate for the on-site technical hours listed in 40 CFR 63.7575: - (a) A visual inspection of the boiler or process heater system; - (b) An evaluation of operating characteristics of the boiler or process heater systems, specifications of energy using systems, operating and maintenance procedures, and unusual operating constraints; - (c) An inventory of major energy use systems consuming energy from affected boilers and process heaters and which are under the control of the boiler/process heater owner/operator; - (d) A review of available architectural and engineering plans, facility operation and maintenance procedures and logs, and fuel usage; - (e) A review of the facility's energy management practices and provide recommendations for improvements consistent with the definition of energy management practices, if identified: - (f) A list of cost-effective energy conservation measures that are within the facility's control; - (g) A list of the energy savings potential of the energy conservation measures identified; and - (h) A comprehensive report detailing the ways to improve efficiency, the cost of specific improvements, benefits, and the time frame for recouping those investments.
+Recordkeeping requirements <40 CFR 63.7555 and 63.7560> [Sec.
+3D-1111] The permittee shall maintain files of all information (including all reports and notifications and all documentation supporting initial notifications and notifications of compliance status) required by Subpart DDDDD recorded in a form suitable and readily available for expeditious inspection and review.
+The files shall be retained for at least 5 years following the date of each occurrence, measurement, maintenance, corrective action, report, or record.
+At a minimum, the most recent 2 years of data shall be retained on site.
+The remaining 3 years of data may be retained off site.
+Such files may be maintained on microfilm, on a computer, on computer floppy disks, on magnetic tape disks, or on microfiche. - 4.
+Reporting requirements <40 CFR 63.7550> [Sec.
+3D-1111]